steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ---

 Okay, so there's a system of equations.
 Three equations and three unknowns.
-And there's the matrix, the three by three matrix.
-So this is the system Ax = b.

 ![](./imgs/lec2/2-1.svg)